-While tough anti-immigration rhetoric may go down well with some voters, it only adds salt to an open wound, which is our broken and inhumane immigration policy.
+While tough anti-immigration rhetoric may go down well with some voters in Finland, it only adds salt to an open wound, which is our broken and inhumane immigration policy.

 * The Perussuomalaiset (PS) party imploded on June 13, 2017 into two factions, the PS and New Alternative, which is now called Blue Reform.
 Despite the name changes, we believe that it is the same party in different clothing.
 Both factions are hostile to cultural diversity never mind Muslims and other visible minorities.
 One is more open about it while the other is more diplomatic.

 A direct translation of Perussuomalaiset in English would be something like “basic” or “fundamental Finn.”
 Official translations of the Finnish name of the party, such as Finns Party or True Finns, promote in our opinion nativist nationalism and racism.
 We, therefore, at Migrant Tales prefer to use in our postings the Finnish name of the party once and after that the acronym PS.